makrutenko/dunovo/README.md

 The pipeline was designed for use with the duplex method described in [Kennedy *et al.* 2014](https://dx.doi.org/10.1038/nprot.2014.170), but the assumptions are relatively minimal, so you should be able to apply it to variants of the protocol.

-Du Novo 2.0 is released under the AFL license, but includes code licensed under the MIT and GPLv2 licenses.
+Du Novo 2.0 and later are released under the AFL license, but includes code licensed under the MIT and GPLv2 licenses.
 See [`LICENSE.txt`](LICENSE.txt) for details.

 The latest [published](https://doi.org/10.1186/s12859-020-3419-8) version of Du Novo can be cited as:
 ````